jeffharrell/minicart/README.md

 **I found a bug / I have an issue!**
 Please log the issue on the [Mini Cart’s issue tracker](https://github.com/jeffharrell/MiniCart/issues), including a link or sample code that reproduces it if possible.

+**I made a change and want to integrate it back into the Mini Cart!**
+Awesome!
+Thanks for helping out.
+Please fork the Mini Cart code on Github.
+Once you're done with the change you can submit a pull request back to me.
+If everything looks good and the change is beneficial all I will integrate it.

 **I installed the Mini Cart, but my website still redirects to PayPal when clicking on a button.
 Why?**
 There's two causes for this.
 The first is quite easy and it's that you have inserted the Mini Cart JavaScript in the document head or at the top of your page.
 It needs to be inserted before the closing body element so that it can "see" the PayPal forms.